jeksilaen/jeksilaen/README.md

 * I am Zacharia Bachtiar.
 A ___Software Engineering Student___ at __Telkom University__.

-* I have been programming for 2 years and tried about 6 different languages.
+* I have been programming for 2 years and learnt as many as 6 different languages.

 * Right now im focusing on ___Backend Development___ by creating high quality services and learning the core of becoming a backend developer.